ChristineGendron/Pewlett-Hackard-Analysis/README.md

 ## Overview

-This analysis is meant to help a company ("Hewlett Packard") maintain business continuity as a large number of their employees reach retirement age.
+This analysis is meant to help a company ("Pewlett Hackard") maintain business continuity as a large number of their employees reach retirement age.
 Specifically, we're determining whether instituting a program to mentor new-hires is a viable solution to looming staffing shortages.

 ## Results: